car·pet·bag [kahr-pit-bag] noun: A travelling bag made of carpet, commonly from an oriental rug...

 However, it’s CERTAINLY something glutton & nuts would order.
 Curiosity after all did kill the cat… and if we’re willing to chow-down on a nasty old oriental sac then we may actually be coming closer to death than we think…

-While wondering if we’re soon to be reporting on weaving patterns and thread counts while simultaneously picking cotton from our teeth, we’re informed that a carpet bag is actually a
+While wondering if we’re soon to be reporting on weaving patterns and thread counts while simultaneously picking cotton from our teeth, we’re informed that a carpet bag is actually a uniquely Australian dish and has nothing to do with travelling holdalls whatsoever.

 And much to our surprise what Australia loses in the ‘naming of top dishes’ field, they gain in the flavour and creativity of the actual dish itself.